-The mission of the San Diego Model Railroad Museum is to preserve the heritage of railroading through a series of miniature representations of California railroads, as well as research and preserve the history of model railroading.
+The mission of the San Diego Model Railroad Museum is to research, collect, preserve and present the heritage of American railroading using educational programs, displays, toy trains, and scale models of California railroads.
 At every twist, turn, and tunnel we spark curiosity with developing educational programming that includes education milestones like critical thinking, creativity, and problem-solving.
 Our exhibits transform little engineers into modelers who tinker with engines and nail down the track to build and transform something from nothing.

 With highly detailed recreations of beautiful train routes, including the Tehachapi Pass, the Cabrillo Southwestern, San Diego & Arizona Eastern, and the Pacific Desert Lines, the San Diego Model Railroad Museum offers an eagle's eye view of some of the most stunning of landscapes.